Everything You Need To Know About Wastewater

 Aquatic Wildlife

 U.S. EPA projections indicate that approximately 1.2 trillion gallons of untreated wastewater are discharged into U.S. water sources annually.
 That's not only an issue for people.
 It's an issue for the natural life living in these territories.
-Whole ecosystems rely upon clean water from the sea to the colossal lakes.
+Whole ecosystems rely on clean water, from the sea to colossal lakes.
 When treated wastewater isn't accessible, issues begin piling up.

 Health Concerns